jayprachaya/prachaya/index.md

 # Hello
 > I am a data scientist with a passion for medical research to enhance the quality of healthcare with artificial intelligence.
 My area of expertise lies in deep learning, particularly in image processing, including image detection and segmentation.
-Currently, I'm interested in Vision Transformer (ViT) and Reinforcement Learning (RL).
+Currently, I'm interested in Vision Transformer (ViT), llm and langchain.
 I constantly update the latest developments in the AI field.

 ### Personal Details
 * Mobile: (+66) 94-659-3030